MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ## Borders in Adaptive Cards

 Adaptive Cards support a wide variety of elements, but having too many elements can introduce visual clutter and reduce readability.
-You can add borders around different elements in Adaptive Cards to delineate them, making it easier for users to distinguish between them.
+You can add borders around different elements in an Adaptive Card to delineate them, making it easier for users to distinguish between them.

-Design your Adaptive Cards with borders that help highlight important information or sections, drawing the user’s attention to key areas.
-Additionally, borders can add a polished and professional look to your Adaptive Cards, enhancing their visual appeal.
+Design your Adaptive Cards with borders to highlight important information or sections, drawing the user’s attention to key areas.
+Borders add a polished and professional look to the various elements in your Adaptive Cards, enhancing their visual appeal.

 **Placeholder image:**